Slacken/simple/README.md

+Understand Computation
+======

+    Here is some sample code of the book **[Understand Computation](http://shop.oreilly.com/product/0636920025481.do)**.

+*.
 The Meaning of Programs
-======

-Some sample code of Chapter 2 - The Meaning of Programs in the book **[Understand Computation](http://shop.oreilly.com/product/0636920025481.do)**
+*.
+The Simplest Computers